 Our former Judge has supervised 17 error-free elections, including the first-ever 2018 statewide recount, which was on-time and 100% accurate.

 Paul’s appreciation for nostalgia and history, dedication to his chosen community and civic-minded approach to life are the essential tools that will assist him with this next chapter.
 With love of country and pride in America, he thanks all residents of Charlotte County for allowing him the opportunity to serve them.
-Paul takes pride in returning all his emails and phone calls, and he may be reached via email at [email protected] or by telephone at (941) 833-5400.
+Paul takes pride in returning all his emails, he may be reached at [email protected].